SergeiFomenko/code-for-Role-of-SLC19A2-c.1223-1G-A-founder-effect...-article-/README.md

 - Identifies homozygous and heterozygous carriers of a target variant
 - Constructs a consensus haplotype from homozygous patients
-- Computes genotype concordance and mismatch rates
+- Computes genotype concordance in homozygous patients.
+- Computest mismatch rate to consensus haplotype in heterozygous carriers and non-carriers of analysed variant individuals
 - Generates summary statistics and plot for region visualisation

 ------------------------------------------------------------------------